arktic-dev/arktic/default_faq.md

 --- The transcription "sort me bill out" is fine, as "me" is an actual word, not just a mispronunciation.
 --- The "g" is often left off the ending "ing".
 This is not a problem, as it's very close to the standard pronunciation.
 So "nothin" can be transcribed as "nothing", rather than "nothing [mispronunciation]".
 Similarly, when someone shortens "to" to "t" e.g. "going t- the shop", writing "to" without the mispronunciation tag is fine.
 However, "i fink so" should be transcribed as "i think [mispronunciation] so", as the pronunciation has changed quite a lot.

 - "bout" is often said instead of "about".
 This should be transcribed as "about [mispronunciation]".
 Similarly, people often say "cos" or "cause" instead of "because".
 Again, we write this as "because [mispronunciation]".
-Logically, these should be fragments, but they are so accepted that we treat them as standard mispronunciations.
+Logically, these should be fragments, but they are so accepted that we treat them as common mispronunciations.

 - The caller says "Yeah that'll do".
 Q: Should I put "Yeah that will [mispronunciation] do"?